cyrilcaoyang/pizerocam/README.md

 - **`image_server`**: Runs on Raspberry Pi Zero 2W with camera and motor hardware
 - **`image_req_client`**: Runs on any computer to request photos and analyze them

+### Remote Access with Tailscale

+PiZeroCam automatically integrates with Tailscale for secure, easy remote access:

+**Benefits:**
+- 🔒 **Secure**: End-to-end encrypted connections
+- 🌐 **Remote**: Access your Pi from anywhere in the world
+- 🚀 **Easy**: No port forwarding or firewall configuration needed
+- 📱 **Cross-platform**: Connect from any device (laptop, phone, tablet)
+- 🔗 **Persistent**: Stable connection even when Pi changes networks

+**How it works:**
+1. Server automatically detects Tailscale IP (100.x.x.x range)
+2. Clients connect using the Tailscale IP instead of local network IP
+3. Access your Pi lab equipment from anywhere securely

 ## Installation